epinowcast/epinowcast/README.md

 The returned output is in the form of a `data.table` with metadata stored as variables.
-It can be useful to check this output before beginning to model to make sure everything is as expected.
+It can be useful to check this output before specifying the model, just to make sure everything is as expected.

 ### Model specification

 The `epinowcast` package is designed to provide users with a flexible and customizable modelling framework.
-The package comes equipped with several modules that users can utilize to construct models, and also enables users to create their own modules.
-These ensires that models are tailored to the user’s specific data and context.
+The package comes equipped with several modules that users can utilize to construct models, and also allows users to create their own modules.
+These ensures that models can be tailored to the user’s specific data and context.

-#### Default Nowcasting Model
+#### Default nowcasting model

 The default nowcasting model in `epinowcast` consists of three modules:

 - A process (expectation) module that models the expected counts by date of reference (`reference_date`)

-- A parametric reference reporting model which models the reporting distribution from the date of reference
+- A parametric reference reporting model which models the reporting delay distribution from the date of reference

-- A non-parametric reporting model which models modifiers on that reporting distribution by date of report (`report_date`), for example, day of the week reporting effects.
+- A non-parametric reporting model which models differences in the reporting delay distribution by date of report (`report_date`), for example, day-of-the-week effects on the reporting delay.

 In the following sections, we specify simple models for each of these modules.
-The appropriatness of these specifications will vary depending on your context.
+The appropriateness of these specifications will vary depending on your context.
 See our vignettes for further details on model specification and examples of more complex models.

 #### Process model

-A commonly used nowcasting process model is to model expected counts by date of reference using a lognormal random walk.
-This strives to strike a balance between capturing the underlying data generation process while being primarily dependent upon the information provided by available observations and their reporting delays.
+A commonly used process model in nowcasting is to model the expected counts by date of reference via a lognormal random walk.
+This aims to strike a balance between capturing the underlying data generation process while being primarily dependent on the information provided by available observations and their reporting delays.
 Users may specify this model using the enw_expectation() function.
-Here, day refers to the number of days from the start of the data.
+Here, `day` refers to the number of days from the start of the data.

 ``` r
 expectation_module <- enw_expectation(